-We have seen what ports the web apps need to be connected to, also which database they need to be linked.
+We have seen what ports the web apps need to be connected to, also which database they need to be linked to.

 But having it in several commands can be messy, and result in several problems.

-To solve that and manage all in an easier way we are going to translate these command into the yml file.
+To solve that and manage all in an easier way we are going to translate these commands into the yml file.

 redis: image: redis db: image: postgres vote: image: vote ports: - 5000:80 links: - redis result: image: result ports: - 5001:80 links: - db worker: image: worker links: - redis - db

 Writing db is an easier way to write db:db